Senior Cycling

 • Day 1 - Saturday

 We’ll convene Saturday afternoon in Kingston and spend our first three nights of the tour at the ideally-located Holiday Inn Kingston Waterfront.
+After our get-acquainted meeting we'll enjoy dinner at a local restaurant and take in the Saturday night vibe of this charming small city.

 • Day 2 - Sunday